Mental healthcare

 If you have a disability, the Servicio de Información sobre Discapacidad – SID (Service of Information for the Disabled) provides a number of resources and a list of organizations (in Spanish) that offer support.

-Emergency support and mental health helplines in Spain
+Emergency support and crisis lines in Spain

 Here are some of the main emergency support lines in Spain: